mead-ml/mead-baseline/docs/xpctl.md

 **Starting**: use `--host`,`--port`,`--user` and `password` to specify the host, port, username and password for mongodb.
 Else, you can pass a config file with the option `--config`. `xpctl` assumes that the config file is located at `~/xpctlcred.json` (in which case you can just use the command `xpctl` w/o specifying any option) but it can be saved anywhere you want.
 ```
 (dl) home:home$ xpctl --host localhost
-setting dbhost to localhost dbport to 27017
+setting dbhost to localhost dbport to y
 db connection successful
 Starting xpctl...
 xpctl >